 Perhaps this could be true, nevertheless —the person is still love avoidant! ...
 One who cannot or will not meet your most important relational needs, and who will , given time, make you dissatisfied and disillusioned.

-Early warning signs of an avoidant must be a bottom-line, a non-negotiable, a deal breaker, yes, the ‘nail in the coffin’- period!
+If you want to find real satisfying love where your need and wants are met and respected...
+The Early Warning Signs of an avoidant must be a bottom-line, a non-negotiable, a deal breaker, yes, the ‘nail in the coffin’- period!

 Also - do not leave any wiggle room for continued contact.